jwardsmith/Blue-Team-Scripts/Threat Hunting/Overview.md

 Threat hunting is a proactive approach, rather than reactive.
 It is the assumption that we are already compromised, but just do not know about it yet.

 Threat hunting is the name for any manual or machine-assisted process for finding security incidents that your automated detection systems missed.

+The key here is that even though we often use computers, automation, and machine learning techniques to help us identify and filter events of interest, hunting is always driven by a human.
+Our curiosity, imagination and ability to deduce patterns of malicious activity even when we have never encountered them before are simply beyond the capabilities of today’s technology.